hmdhszd/CKA-EXAM/5- NameSpace.md

-## Delete a pod in a specific NameSpace
+## Create a pod in a specific NameSpace

 ```bash
 cat <<EOF >>pod-in-QA-Namespace.yaml